WorldsOrg/worldsbase/README.md

     --request POST \
     ${VAULT_ADDR}/v1/auth/approle/role/secrets-role/secret-id
 ```
 This concludes the setup of a fresh Vault that will work with Worldsbase.
 Ideally, you will have your vault deployed in the same environment as Worldsbase so that they can communicate over private networking (the VAULT_ADDRESS used in the curl commands is the public address exposed by Railway.
-If Worldsbase and Vault are deployed in the same Railway project, you can use the private networking for VAULT_ADDRESS in the env and remove the public networking).
+If Worldsbase and Vault are deployed in the same Railway project, you can use the private networking for VAULT_ADDRESS in the env and remove the public networking for increased security).

 ## Step 6: Start the Development Server